 Regular Attendance and Punctuality

 Daily school attendance is important for all children to succeed in education.
 Students are expected to arrive at school by 8:50am to maximise learning and minimise disruption to classes.
+Lessons start promptly at 9:00am.
 Attendance rolls are marked daily at this time.
 Student supervision in the school yard commences at 8:30am, we do not encourage students to arrive before this time.
 If your child is going to be late or absent for any reason, a phone call to the school is required.
 It is important for families to keep the school informed of any changes to their contact details (especially mobile phone numbers) to allow us to make contact in case of an emergency.

 The Department of Education and Training (DET) require parental notification of any student absence.
 This can be either by note, phone call or in person.
 Parents should inform the school of their child/ren’s absence and provide a reason either prior to or on the morning of the absence.

 Children who are too ill to attend school should be kept at home as we do not have adequate Sick Bay facilities for day long care of sick children.
 Unfortunately, there will be times when children become ill or are involved in an accident at school.
 Should this happen, every attempt will be made to contact parents/carer or emergency contact numbers listed on your child’s enrolment form.
 Please inform the school of any changes to contact details should they occur.
 People listed as emergency contacts need to be able to collect your child if we are unable to contact you, especially if your child is unwell.

 We understand that children may need to return to school prior to completing a course of medication.
 If your child needs medication during school hours parents are required to complete a medication instructions form available at the school office.
 We are unable to administer paracetemol to children without prior written parental permission.

 Parents with children suffering from asthma are required to have an “Asthma Management Plan” prepared in consultation with their family doctor.
 On request, forms for developing these plans will be sent home for completion.